 While I've written this recipe as more of a side dish - you can easily bump it up to main dish status.
 I sometimes use the dilled green beans to fill omelettes (along with a bit of goat cheese).
 Alternately, you might toss some tofu, tempeh or seitan into the skillet (sautéed until nicely browned or golden ahead of time) along with the beans.
 Or, you could make a main dish salad by serving the beans over lightly dressed butter lettuce & toss a few raviolis in.
-Plenty of directions to take this one.
+There are plenty of directions to take this one!

 As I note in the recipe down below, this is best made to order, just before serving.
 I don't like hot green beans after they've been sitting around for long periods of time - they lose vibrancy, and the texture and taste changes as they sit overcooking themselves.
 That said, there's a way to prep the main components ahead if you're doing them for Thanksgiving.